captainbrosset/githubhiddengems/README.md

 press 't' on the repo's home page, and start typing file names https://github.com/ariatemplates/ariatemplates/

+- line finder, press 'l' to jump to a line

 - download zip for a tag
 https://github.com/captainbrosset/packman/tags